Acid sulfate soils

 Treating acid sulfate soils

-Recent research has greatly changed our understanding of how to best manage acid sulfate soils.
+Recent research has greatly changed our understanding of how to best maintain and improve soil health.

 The EPA Waste Classification Guidelines (2014) (PDF 299KB) apply to acid sulfate soils that need to be transported and treated offsite.

-The Remediation Guidelines for Coastal Floodplains in NSW discuss practical and commonly used tools for managing acid sulfate soils including:
+The Remediation Guidelines for Coastal Floodplains in NSW discuss practical and commonly used tools for remediating acid sulfate soils in agricultural landscapes.